Samourai-Wallet/whirlpool-client-cli/README.md

 - pool: id of the pool to join
 - scode: optional scode to use for tx0
 - test-mode: disable tx0 checks, only available when enabled on server
+- pushtx: specify how to broadcast transactions (tx0, aggregate).
+    * auto: by default, tx are broadcasted through Samourai service.
+    * interactive: print raw tx and pause to let you broadcast it manually.
-- rpc-client-url: rpc url to connect to your own bitcoin node for broadcasting tx0 or aggregate transactions (warning: connection is not encrypted, use on trusted network only).
-If not provided, client will show rawtx and stop to let you broadcast it manually.
+    * http://user:password@host:port: rpc connection to your own bitcoin node (connection is not encrypted, use on trusted network only).

 ### List pools
 ```